drewsilcock/silcock-dev/README.md

 GitHub Actions (`.github/workflows/ci.yml`) only runs the checks — `pnpm lint`, `pnpm check`, `pnpm build` — on every push and pull request.
 It does not deploy.

+### Build-time data

+The build fetches a few things to bake into the static output: GitHub **star counts** for projects, and **view/like/comment counts** for each post's JSON-LD (a snapshot that refreshes on each deploy).
+These are best-effort — failures are ignored and the value is simply omitted.

+Set an optional `GITHUB_TOKEN` in the **Pages build environment** (a fine-grained token, public read-only is enough) to lift the GitHub rate limit for star counts and to enable comment counts (the GitHub GraphQL API used for Giscus discussion counts requires auth).
+View/like counts come from the Worker and need no token.

 ## Stats API (`worker/`)

 The site is fully static, so per-post **view and like counts** are handled by a